teejee2008/aptik/MANUAL.md

 Following actions are executed for backup:

-1. For each user, the contents of home directory are archived using TAR + GZIP and saved to file  `<basepath>/home/<username>/data.tar.gz`.
-Full backup is created every time a backup is taken.
+1. For each user, the contents of home directory are archived using TAR + GZIP/XZ and saved to file  `<basepath>/home/<username>/data.tar.gz`.
+Full backup is created every time.

 2. Backups can be created for specific users with option `--users <user1,user2...>`.
 Specify a comma-separated list of user logins without space.